Christy Kinahan: Criminal career

+His home was raided by Spanish police in 2010, he spent a few months in jail, though no charges were brought.
+This allowed him to then continue on directing an international drug supply operation from his €6m villa in Estepona on the Costa del Sol.

 His ex-wife lived in Dublin and died in 2015.
 His son Daniel is a boxing promoter, lives in a villa in Guadalmina and allegedly runs the day-to-day aspects of his father's gang.
 He was probably the main target of the Regency Hotel shooting.
 His son Christopher Jr is also involved in boxing.

-Other associates

-John Cunningham served 17 years for kidnapping Jennifer Guinness.